How do I back up my WordPress website? 4 essential methods

 The WordPress directory contains:

 The wp-content folder houses all your themes, plugins, cache, and uploads, to name a few, among other things.
-The wp-admin incorporates all of the files needed for your WordPress administration area, whereas WordPress’s core files reside in the wp-includes folder, which stores all of WordPress’s pivotal code.
+The wp-admin directory contains all the files needed for your WordPress administration area.
+In contrast, WordPress’s core files reside in the wp-includes folder, which stores all of WordPress’s pivotal code.

 To get the crucial backup package for your site, there are two conventional methods to download WordPress files:

-- Venture into CPanel or Site Tools (Siteground), click on File Manager and locate the WordPress directory, typically termed as public_html or home.
-The directory’s name will differ if you have more than one WordPress installed.
+1. Venture into CPanel or Site Tools (Siteground), click on File Manager, and locate the WordPress directory, typically termed as public_html or home.
+The directory’s name will differ if you have more than one WordPress installation.
 With CPanel, direct download of folders and files isn’t feasible.
 You first need to create a compression file.
-Simply select the directory you desire as your backup, and click on `compress.` This will lead to generating a ZIP file in the chosen folder.
+Select the directory you desire as your backup, and click on `compress.` This will generate a ZIP file in the chosen folder.
 After this, download the compressed ZIP file to your local hard drive.

-- Use an FTP client like FileZilla (compatible with Windows or MAC) or WinSCP (exclusive to Windows).
-Log into your hosting account, remembering that an FTP login account is a requirement.
-You can then copy all your desired files to the secure backup location of your local hard drive.
+2. Use an FTP client like FileZilla (compatible with Windows or MAC) or WinSCP (exclusive to Windows).
+Log in to your hosting account, remembering that an FTP login is required.
+You can then copy all the files you want to the secure backup location on your local hard drive.

 Tip: Create a Structured Folder System: